AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/create-an-interactive-webinar.md

    ![](assets/create-an-interactive-webinar-7.png)

 Your Interactive Webinar is created.
-Now it's time to [design it](/help/marketo/product-docs/demand-generation/events/interactive-webinars/designing-interactive-webinars.md){target="_blank"}.
+You can add presenters and/or co-hosts.

    ![](assets/create-an-interactive-webinar-8.png)

+Now, it's time to [design your webinar](/help/marketo/product-docs/demand-generation/events/interactive-webinars/designing-interactive-webinars.md){target="_blank"}.